MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/us-gcc-deployment.md

 ## Features not available

-The following features listed will not be available for general availability of the Dynamics 365 Services in GCC.
-For information about feature availability, see [Business Applications US Government Feature Availability](https://aka.ms/BAPFunctionalParity).

--   **Azure DevOps Services** will be unavailable in **Government cloud**.
+Some features will not be available for deployment in GCC or will not be available for use with Dynamics 365 in GCC.
+For example, **Azure DevOps Services** will be unavailable in **Government cloud**.
 However, use of Azure DevOps on-premises or public Azure DevOps services will be available.
+For detailed information about feature availability, see [Business Applications US Government Feature Availability](https://aka.ms/BAPFunctionalParity).

 ## Frequently asked questions

 ## Is Dynamics 365 Finance and Dynamics 365 Supply Chain Management supported in GCC-High ?
-No, Dynamics 365 Finance and Dynamics 365 Supply Chain Management is only supported in GCC
+No, Dynamics 365 Finance and Dynamics 365 Supply Chain Management is only supported in GCC.

 ## Can I use public Azure DevOps with Finance and Supply Chain in GCC?
 Yes, you can use public Azure DevOps services if you don't have requirements for a FEDRAMP certified solution or you can use Azure DevOps Server.